abelardopardo/ontask_b/docs_src/Install/index.rst

 follow to upgrade to a new version.
 If you are upgrading from a version below 2.8 to 2.8 or higher read :ref:`scheduling_tasks`.

-If you are upgrading from a version below 4.0, make sure that:
+If you are upgrading from a version below 4.0 to version 4.2 make sure that:

 - Versions 2.7 and 3 of Python are properly installed.